onionj/pybotnet/docs/tutorial_user_guide/config_BotNet_class.md

 ```

 1. Positional parameter engine
-2. Custom name for this instance
+2. Custom name for this instance, like `mac_addres` you can run command just in this instance by bot_name, example: `my_pc /who`
 3. sleep in main_loop
 4. use build in scripts, default is `True`
 5. Send a message to the user when the program is running or stopped, default is `True`